Skip to main content

 How search works

 When you call POST /v1/products/search, Octogen runs the query against all granted catalogs by default, or one granted catalog when catalog is provided.
 The response returns a page of matching items and an opaque nextCursor you use to fetch subsequent pages.
 Each item in items is a lightweight product record — enough to render a card or feed a ranking model — while the full canonical record is available via product lookup.
+If you already have a source product and want similar items, use More Like This instead of inventing a keyword query.
 Pass a free-text string as q to search by keyword.
 Omit q entirely to browse without any keyword filter.

 curl -sS https://api.octogen.ai/v1/products/search \